Continuing Education Activity

 The extracellular matrix makes up approximately 65% to 80% of the total mass of cartilage and is composed of water, type II collagen, and proteoglycan.

-Chondrocytes are the cells within articular cartilage that produce collagen, proteoglycans, and enzymes.
+Chondrocytes are the cells within the articular cartilage that produce collagen, proteoglycans, and enzymes.
 They are derived from chondroblasts and physiologically respond to mechanical loading and hydrostatic pressure changes.

 Normal articular cartilage is composed of four major layers:

 Patients who are at continued increased risk for osteonecrosis should not undergo osteochondral allograft transplantation.
 This often includes patients with chronic corticosteroid use.
-Additionally, cigarette smoking and a history of inflammatory arthritis would be a contraindication for the procedure as well.
+Additionally, cigarette smoking and a history of inflammatory arthritis would be a contraindication for the procedure.
 Osteochondral allograft transplantation is relatively contraindicated in the setting of meniscal deficiency, which can be diagnosed with magnetic resonance imaging (MRI) or diagnostic arthroscopy.
 Multiple studies have demonstrated improved graft survival after concomitant meniscal allograft transplantation.

 Osteochondral allografts are commercially available from tissue banks with oversight by the Food and Drug Administration.
-All tissue is harvested within 24 hours of donor death with ideal donors aging from 15 to 40 years old.
+All tissue is harvested within 24 hours of donor death, with ideal donors aging from 15 to 40 years old.
 Chondrocytes must remain viable for there to be any chance of successful transplantation.
 The clinical success of transplant is dependent on several factors, which ensure an intact extracellular matrix, viable chondrocytes, and incorporation of host bone.

 Allografts can be stored fresh, frozen, or cryopreserved.
 Each storage technique has different effects on the biomechanical and biochemical properties of the cartilage graft.
 Fresh storage has been shown to have the highest level of chondrocyte viability, and storage at room temperature significantly improves the viability of osteochondral grafts.
 Donors are tested for HIV, hepatitis B, hepatitis C, and human T-lymphotropic virus (HTLV) prior to harvesting.

 The size and location of the chondral defect determine which osteochondral allograft transplantation technique is most appropriate.
 Small solitary defects can be filled with a single plug that is matched exactly to the size and shape of the defect, providing complete coverage of the chondral deficiency and integration with the surrounding tissues.
-Below is a discussion of some of the more common methods employed by surgeons to address articular surface defects.
+Below is a discussion of some of the more common methods employed to address articular surface defects.

 It should be noted that due to the rather soft nature of articular cartilage, transplanting the cartilage alone without some aspect of its accompanying bony support is not possible since securing it in place is problematic if not impossible without some reliable form of shear resistant fixation.